ncatlab/nlab-content/pages/2/6/1/8/18162/content.md

 In this notation, the open subsets of the domain are
 $$\{\{U\}, \{V\}, \{a,U\}, \{V,b\}, \{U,x,V\}\},\{a,U,x,V,b\}\}
 $$
-In codomain, points $a$ and $b$ are closed, and the only point left is open.
+In the codomain, points $a$ and $b$ are closed, and the only point left is open.